google/blockly-samples/plugins/workspace-backpack/README.md

 the backpack by implementing the [`Backpackable`][backpackable] interface.

 This interface requires the draggable to have a method that converts it into [`FlyoutItemInfo`][flyout-info].
-As of 2024-04-08 flyouts only support displaying blocks, buttons, and labels.
+As of Blockly core v11 flyouts only support displaying blocks, buttons, and labels.

 ## License